Definition: is commonly referred to as cardiac asthma.

 - Sleep apnea.

-Depending on the symptoms and pre-existing conditions, chest x-rays, ECG (echocardiogram) or pulmonary function tests can determine the exact reason for the onset of symptoms.
+Depending on the symptoms and pre-existing conditions, chest x-rays, ECG (echocardiogram), or pulmonary function tests can determine the exact reason for symptoms.

 If you have unexplained shortness of breath at any time, make an appointment with a doctor.